(This article was updated on Nov. 20, 2025, with a refreshed introduction, a revised list and a table with more examples of fraudulent companies.)

 The company’s CEO Jeff Skillings was sentenced to 24 years in prison.
 Prosecutor Andrew Weissman indicted not just individuals, but the entire accounting firm of Arthur Andersen, effectively putting the company out of business.

-WorldCom was an American telecommunications company, which was, at its peak, the country's second-largest long-distance provider.
+WorldCom was an American telecommunications company.
+At its peak, it was the country's second-largest long-distance provider.

 Like all telcos, Worldcom became embroiled in the hype of the dot.com boom, which pressured management to deliver strong earnings growth, mostly via debt-funded acquisitions and creative accounting, to sustain unrealistic valuations.